 Here again, it is a Hypersensitivity – Hyperactivity syndrome, a behavior that does not disappear with the passage to adulthood.
 Concretely, we will have almost the same adult dog on the behavioral level, as a puppy (much bigger and restless!).
 As soon as you spot this type of behavior in your puppy or your dog, talk to the vet because treatments are possible, before the dog becomes unmanageable, or at least that everyday life is too difficult to live with him.

-My old dog has a behavior which is not like him
+My old dog has a behavior that is not like him

-Close to Deprivation Syndrome, the dog may have only a few phobias to certain noises (vacuum cleaner, thunderstorm, fireworks, etc.).
+Close to Deprivation Syndrome, the dog may have only a few phobias to certain noises (vacuum cleaners, thunderstorms, fireworks, etc.).
 If this becomes bothersome, there are simple ways to “desensitize” the animal to these noises.

-My old dog has a behavior which is not like him and is “losing his mind”
+My old dog has a behavior that is not like him and is “losing his mind”